-Jumping Split Squat – How to do it: Extend your left leg behind you, ball of foot touching the ground.
-Keeping your chest upright and core tight, bend both knees to lower your hips until your knee is at a 90 degree angle.
+Jumping Split Squat – How to do it: Extend your left leg behind you, ball of the foot touching the ground.
+Keeping your chest upright and core tight, bend both knees to lower your hips until your knee is at a 90-degree angle.
 Drive through your right heel to explode off the ground.
 Land softly, then repeat.

 Recommended sets/reps: 4 sets of 12 reps.

-What it works: This is a powerhouse exercises that works on core stability and strengthens your hamstrings, quadriceps, glutes, and calves.
+What it works: This is a powerhouse exercise that works on core stability and strengthens your hamstrings, quadriceps, glutes, and calves.

 Beast Shoulder Taps – How to do it: Start in a table-top position, knees hovering slightly off the floor.
 Keeping weight even between the upper body and lower body, lift one hand off the floor to touch the opposite shoulder.
 Return to center, then repeat on the other side.
 That’s one rep.

 What it works: Shifting your weight like this works on core stability and strengthens your shoulders and quads.

 Mountain Climbers Pushup – How to do it: Start in a high plank, shoulders over wrists, hips tucked up toward belly button, and ribs drawn toward hips.
 Drive one knee toward your chest, then the other.
 After alternating eight times, perform two pushups, keeping your shoulders forward and elbows back toward ribs.

 What it works: This is another fantastic strength and conditioning movement, which also works on core stability.